-This post may contain affiliate links which, if you click through and make a purchase, will allow me to earn a small fee to help maintain and improve this site, at no additional cost to you.
-See my Disclosure page for more details.
+This post may contain affiliate links.
+If you click and make a purchase through my link, I will earn a small commission to help maintain and improve this site, without costing you a penny more.
+See this disclosure for more details.

 Seven months ago I quit my job.
 It had always been my dream to stay home, so I should have been so excited that it was finally happening.
 But instead of a dream come true, it felt a little like a nightmare.
 Because I quit even though I couldn’t afford to.